abbit/pomidorka/README.md

-# Wasmer🕓
+# Wasmer 🕓

-Progressive web app for counting your wasted time.
+A progressive web app for counting your wasted time.

 Built with:

 - Preact
 - Service Workers
-- love❤️
+- Love ❤️

 ## Note

-Incorrect work on the mobiles in the background, because of mobile limits.
+Works incorrect when runs in the background, will be fixed soon with web workers 👨‍🔧